se-edu/learningresources/contents/elm/Elm.md

 The main benefit of this is that your app becomes more maintainable.
 There is only ever one single source of truth.

+## Why Not Elm?

+As much as Elm promotes the "one way of doing things" mantra, this means that some things that are easier to do in JavaScript become considerably more tedious in Elm.

+### Interacting With JavaScript

+To interact with outside JavaScript, you use [ports](https://guide.elm-lang.org/interop/ports.html).

+In essence, Elm treats outside JavaScript as a server that you send messages to and receive messages from.
+This preserves Elm's no side effects guarantee.

+However, this makes using certain JavaScript libraries that have no efficient Elm counterpart (e.g. [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays)) harder, since what should be a simple function call becomes a tedious process of sending a request to the JavaScript "server", listening for a response, and then finally processing the response.

+### Accessing the DOM

+Let's say you want to get the width of an img element.
+This is really hard to do!
+Since all you do is tell Elm _how_ to render your application, you don't have any way to retrieve that particular img element in Elm, and you have to resort to using ports and JavaScript.
+This [stackoverflow](https://stackoverflow.com/questions/48551782/elm-get-the-size-of-an-image) post gives an example.

 ## How to Get Started with Elm?

+### Migrating From Other Frameworks

+If your project is already written in React, Vue, or another framework, is it worth it to migrate?

+The great news is that you don't have to spend weeks migrating only to figure out it wasn't worth the effort.

+You can introduce Elm slowly, by letting it take over only a single element in your page.
+Preferably, choose a part of your page that doesn't need to interact with the other parts.

+The increment/decrement demo above is a great choice, for example.

+Then, while Elm coexists with your other framework, you can decide if you want to incrementally port over your other framework's code to Elm.

+If you decide Elm isn't right for you, that's okay!
+You only tried it on a small sandboxed portion of your app, and you can choose to leave that Elm in or convert it back into your existing framework.

+### Starting a New Project

 Play with Elm without installation, using the Elm playground [Ellie](https://ellie-app.com/).

 After that, you can follow the official [Elm guide](https://guide.elm-lang.org/).